 Are Glitz Pageants Unhealthy?

 Then it was show time.
-The same divas I had seen in the dressing room appeared on stage.
-When suddenly over the loudspeaker, “Angelina is five years old and has brown hair and blue eyes.
+The same divas I saw in the dressing room appeared on stage.
+Suddenly, over the loudspeaker, I heard, “Angelina is five years old and has brown hair and blue eyes.
 Her favorite things to do are playing with Barbie’s and teaching her little brother to read.”